Listen to an audio file of this tool.

 - “What people, places, and activities are usually involved?”

 - Practice actively listening to your child’s thoughts, feelings, and worries.
-It’s easy to skip to problem solving when our children are upset.
-Because we can have a tend to project our own worries on our children when they may be concerned with something different altogether, use your best listening skills!
+It’s easy to skip to problem solving when your child is upset.
 The best way to find out whether or not your child is stressed is by offering a safe space for them to talk about their worries without fearing judgment.

 - Paraphrase what you heard your child say.
 Paraphrasing is echoing back to the person a summary of what they’ve said to check how accurate your listening is.
 It also confirms to the speaker that you have heard them.
 A conversation might go something like this:

 - Explore the mind-body connection.
 In calmer moments with your child, ask, “How does your body feel now?”
 See how descriptively they can list their physical signs of wellbeing.
 Now ask, “How does your body feel when you are worried or anxious?”
-For every person, their physical experience will be different.
+Every person’s physical experience will be different.
 Find out how your child feels and make the connection between those symptoms and the normal feelings they are having.

 - Think about challenges and your response.
 Consider questions like:

 - “What happens during those times when my child is particularly stressed?”

 - “How do my current actions or responses challenge each of us?”
 For example, when a child has had a hard day at school, they may refuse to get ready the next morning.
 Sometimes as a parent or someone in a parenting role, you may nag, and then it escalates to yelling, and you arrive at school late.
 Ask, “What was challenging at school that makes you not want to return?
 How can we address that problem to help you deal with what happened so that you feel okay about going back?”

 Step 2.
 Teach New Skills by Interactive Modeling